eb-choc/SimpleExcelReader7/README.md

 # SimpleExcelReader7

-An excel reader based on PHPExcel
+An excel fast reader based on PHPExcel

 # example